Kwirtz/novelpy/docs/source/usage.rst

-| Now using companion you can create more advanced plot
+| Now using companion you can create more advanced plot:

 .. code-block:: python